Giomiski/OpenCore-MSI-GS66-Stealth-10UX/README.md

-This is an [OpenCore](https://github.com/acidanthera/OpenCorePkg) configuration for the MSI GS66 Stealth 10UX series laptops
+This is an [OpenCore](https://github.com/acidanthera/OpenCorePkg) setup for the MSI GS66 Stealth 10UX series laptops

 # Hardware specs